 Polyester - One of the most commonly used powders, polyesters have a large selection of colors and gloss.
-Great for indoor applications and minimal outdoor applications (can breakdown from UV after just a few years).
+Great for interior and exterior applications.
+Super durable chemistries offer good resistance to chemicals, corrosion, and UV weathering.

 Fluoropolymers - Incredible weathering capabilities allow fluoropolymer powders to retain gloss and colors very well.
 They are also resistant to corrosion.
 An excellent choice for outdoor applications.
 Warranties up to 20 years can be available when applied to specific surfaces by a certified applicator.